awthomp/Persimmon/docs/src/introduction.md

 However these tools either require coding, focus on just preprocessing tasks (cleaning of the data) or provide a very limited interface.

-Persimmon aims to provide a visual interface for scikit-learn, giving the ability to create pipelines without a single line of code, thus giving most of the power of hand coding the pipelines with a helpful visual representation.
+Whitewater aims to provide a visual interface for scikit-learn, giving the ability to create pipelines without a single line of code, thus giving most of the power of hand coding the pipelines with a helpful visual representation.